-- Costs are less. - Traveling time is eliminated. - Fellowship among students is facilitated and lifelong friendships often develop. - Learning to live in close proximity with others may be a challenge, but it always contributes to character development - "Iron sharpens iron."
+- Costs are less. - Traveling time is eliminated. - Fellowship among students is facilitated and lifelong friendships often develop. - Learning to live with others in a community may be a challenge, but it always contributes to character development - "Iron sharpens iron."
 However, living in close quarters has the potential for creating tension.
 Students, therefore, are encouraged to be sensitive to the comforts of others.